 Where can I access UK day-ahead wholesale prices?

 You can view daily auction prices for free on Nord Pool.
-To access longer datasets or historical archives, a paid subscription is usually required.
+Access to longer datasets or historical archives requires a paid subscription.

 Where can I download raw wholesale pricing data?

-Indicative wholesale electricity data in CSV format is available on our Download Historical Pricing Data page.
-Files refresh daily for custom analysis.
+Indicative wholesale electricity data in CSV format is available on the Download Historical Pricing Data page.
+The files update daily for ongoing analysis.

 What is demand response?

-Demand response is the practice of shifting electricity use to off-peak times.
-It cuts bills and helps balance the grid, which is the goal of smart tariffs like Agile.
+Demand response means shifting electricity use to off-peak times.
+It helps balance the grid and can lower bills, which is the main goal of smart tariffs like Agile.

 Referral information and free credit offer